 The main part of banking operations is accounted for three banks: "The Banque Nationale de Paris", "Credit Lionne" and the "Société zhene morality".
 In addition to these giants, big banks also are "Indosuez", "Paribas", "Credit commercial de France", "Credit industrial et commercial".
 Particular importance has the co-operative Bank "Credit Agricole", which caters to a predominantly agrarian economy, it is (as "Credit Lionne") in the top ten banks in the world.
 Merger of banks "Societe Generale" and "Paribas" happened in the late 90s, the largest French banking group was formed in such a way.

-French leaders of the banking sector, according to the rating of "Forbes", are shown in Tab.2.10.
+French leaders of the banking sector are shown in Table 3.10.